Wednesday – Social Run

 Our Wednesday Club Runs are billed as a “Social Run” allowing people to do around an hour of running at a comfortable pace whilst catching up with their fellow club mates.
 Of course, we all have different paces, different training schedules and different targets but the beauty of the Wednesday run is that as long as you can run approx. 10k you can come along and not be left alone.

-However, please note that the first Wednesday of the month between October and April is set aside for the Stag Trophy.
+However, please note that the first Wednesday of the month between October and April is set aside for the Stag Trophy which starts at 7.30pm.
 Everybody is welcome and more information can be found at the Stag Trophy page.

 Looping is very simple and has a number of benefits: